saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 __Values__:
 - `always`: Artfiacts will always be downloaded.
 - `never`: Artifacts will never be downloaded.
-- `pass`: Artifacts will be downloaded only if suite pass.
+- `pass`: Artifacts will be downloaded only if the suite passes.
 - `fail`: Artifacts will be downloaded only if suite fails.

 __Example__: